atsb/wrath-darkplaces-macos/README.md

 ## This repository
 This repository contains the up-to-date version of the source code used to build the WRATH binaries.
 It'll be updated with every Steam/GOG update that changes the binaries.

-Pull requests to this repository are **not** accepted.
+Contributers are welcome.

 ## Building
 Currently the only version of the executable on Steam/GOG is the WGL x64 build.
 SDL/SDL2 builds work on both Windows and Linux, but have some mouse-related issues in the UI.
 The Linux GLX build has slight sound issues with the ALSA backend.

-This has not been built or tested on MacOS X yet, but it might work.
+macOS also is working with SDL2.

 ### Dependencies
+Visual Studio Projects are fixed.

 (or at least what the Steam/GOG binaries are built and shipped with)
-* `mingw-w64` / `gcc` (Visual Studio projects/builds are currently somewhat broken);
+* `mingw-w64` / `gcc`;
 * `libjpeg` or `libjpeg-turbo`;
 * `libogg`, `libvorbis` and `libvorbisfile`;
 * `libpng 1.6`;